 Mary Leong is a Chinese elder who grew up on this block, and is still active in CCBA activities.
 She shared a couple of her childhood memories of what life was like here during the 1920s: “Going further down Fourth Avenue were mah-jongg houses and two gambling places.
 You could hear the mah-jonggs clacking as you pass by.
 Pai gow was also very popular.
 On the corner of N.W.
 Fourth & Everett was Fong Chong grocery store where vegetables were displayed in wooden boxes.
 Salted fish, preserved duck, and salted pork sides hung from the ceiling.
 There were no refrigerators.
 The scale was a metal bowl hanging from the ceiling and a slide rule was used to measure how much an article weighed.
 Then whatever you purchased was wrapped in a sheet of plain paper pulled from a rack.”

 Efforts have been made by the city to bring life back into Chinatown and revitalize the neighborhood: the Lan Su Chinese Garden, the Chinatown gate, painting the street lamps red, public art.
-And there are still some Chinese restaurants here: the Republic Cafe, House of Louie, Golden Horse.
+And there are still some Chinese restaurants here including the Republic Cafe and Golden Horse.